calculix/cae/README.md

 The source code for the CalculiX solver is taken from the [free_form_fortran project](https://github.com/imirzov/ccx_free_form_fortran).
 This version has much better code folding and readability.

-To compile CalculiX sources from CAE in Windows you'll need *cygwin* with *gcc*, *gfortran* and *make*.
-Install it to 'C:\\cygwin64'.

 <br/><br/>

 # TODO

-## Done for release v0.4

-- Show/Hide HTML help in the keyword edit Dialog.

-- Show/Hide VTK mesh visualization widget.
-ToolBox panel hides with VTK.

-- Keywords hierarchy implemented with XML format.
-Now it's only 1e-4 seconds faster :) but the source code is much simpler.

-- File->Settings user dialog.

-- Menus Job, Help.

-- Automatically recompile CalculiX sources with updated subroutines.

-- Parallel logging to external text file.
-Separate for each job name.

-- Fixed a few bugs.

 ## Improvements and bugfixes